• Skip to primary navigation

 • Make the streusel: Add flour, sugar, ground cinnamon and salt for the streusel to a small bowl.
 Mix well, then cut in the cold butter until crumbs form.
 Chill in the fridge until ready to use.

-• Cream wet ingredients: Cream butter, sugar and eggs together until light and fluffy (this takes 4-5 minutes, so be patient or your cake won't rise).
+• Cream wet ingredients: Cream softened butter, sugar and eggs together until light and fluffy (this takes 4-5 minutes, so be patient or your cake won't rise).
 Slowly beat in greek yogurt and vanilla extract.

 • Combine dry ingredients and make cake batter: Combine flour, baking powder, ground cinnamon and salt for cake in a separate bowl.
-Slowly mix into the egg mixture until a smooth batter forms – it will be thick.

 • Assemble and bake the cake: Spread the batter in the prepared cake pan.
 Arrange the sliced rhubarb on top, slightly pressing it into the batter.
 Scatter the streusel over the cake.
 Bake the cake for 50-60 minutes, until a toothpick inserted into the middle comes out fairly clean.
-Cool in the pan on a wire rack before slicing to serve.

 Notes